MadeleineGastonguay/MadeleineGastonguay/content/authors/madeleine-gastonguay/_index.md

 title: Madeleine S. Gastonguay
 ---

-I am a recent graduate of the University of Connecticut Honors program with a degree in Applied Mathematics and minor in Bioinformatics.
+I am a graduate of the University of Connecticut Honors program with a degree in Applied Mathematics and minor in Bioinformatics.
 I completed my undergraduate thesis at the UConn Health Center’s Center for Quantitative Medicine with the Computational Systems Medicine Team.
-Currently, I’m working in the Churchill Lab at The Jackson Laboratory in Bar Harbor, Maine while I prepare to start a PhD program.
+Currently, I’m working in the Churchill Lab at The Jackson Laboratory in Bar Harbor, Maine while I apply to PhD programs.
 As a certified instructor with The Carpentries, I am involved in bioinformatics and data science training and an advocate of open source science.
 I am passionate about contributing to the development and improvement of individualized treatment options through the use of mathematical and statistical models.
 In my down time I love all outdoor adventures in Acadia National Park and singing for my cats :smiley_cat:.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Gastonguay_Madeleine_CV.pdf" "newtab" >}}CV{{< /staticref >}}.